Wuben E10 Flashlight review (1200 Lumens)

 Wuben claims it to have 1200 Lumens on Turbo, and 1 Lumen on Low.
 Both numbers are quite interesting for this type of light.
-I tested the Wuben E10 in my intergrated sphere which was calibrated using a Convoy S2+ at 137 lumens.
+I tested the Wuben E10 in my integrated sphere which was calibrated using a Convoy S2+ at 137 lumens.

 |Wuben E10||Mode||My measurement||Mfg|

 This means that the manufacturer’s claims aren’t exaggerated!
 Low is almost on par, and High is just a bit lower.
 This makes it an interesting flashlight for sure!
-The measurements were taking using a Samsung 30Q 18650 unprotected, flat top battery,
+The measurements were taken using a Samsung 30Q 18650 unprotected, flat top battery,

 The runtime was taken using a pink Samsung 30Q 18650 High Amp battery, in Turbo.

 Within 1.5 minutes the output dropped to about 57% (roughly 650 Lumens) which continued for about 95 minutes.
-From this point is starts to slowly drop, and at 100 minutes it is 45% (510 Lumens) and at 152 minutes I stopped the test.
+From this point it starts to slowly drop, and at 100 minutes it is 45% (510 Lumens) and at 152 minutes I stopped the test.
 At this point it produced only 36 lumens.
 (3%)